Elections

 All the election forms referenced herein can be found in Supporting Documents and downloaded for convenience.
 Paper copies are available at Molalla City Hall.

-• June 5th: First day to file nomination papers with the city elections officer.
+First day to file nomination papers with the City Elections Officer.

 Important: Signature sheets must be approved before being circulated.